zapstore/website/content/docs/cli/_index.md

 weight: 0
 ---

-Zapstore is a fully-functional package manager.
+Zapstore CLI is a fully-functional package manager.

 [Download](/download) a release for your operating system.